vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/18/_index.md

 piecemeal at the end of each *anuvāka* and may here be reconstructed into a metrical couplet:

-*ekaṣaṣṭiç ca ṣaṣṭiç ca saptatis tryadhikā paraḥ:*
+*ekaṣaṣṭiś ca ṣaṣṭiś ca saptatis tryadhikā paraḥ:*
-*ekonanavatiç cāi ’va yameṣu vihitā ṛcaḥ.*
+*ekonanavatiś cāi ’va yameṣu vihitā ṛcaḥ.*

 That is to say: 'Sixty-one; and sixty; the next \[*anuvāka*\] three-over-seventy; and ninety-less-one: are the verses disposed among